CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 podman exec rust_dev_squid_cnt tail -f /var/log/squid/access.log
 ```

-Check later, if this env variables are set inside `rust_dev_vscode_cnt` bash terminal.
+Check later, if these env variables are set inside `rust_dev_vscode_cnt` bash terminal.
 These variables should be set when creating the pod.

 ```bash